André Renard: Walloon Popular Movement, 1961–1962

 Renard blamed the national FGTB leadership for the failure of the general strike.
 He resigned from his position as deputy secretary general in 1961.
 He became increasingly interested in Walloon regionalism as a means to build a left-wing coalition that would pave the way for further economic democratisation.
-The same year, he established a federalist political movement called the Walloon Popular Movement (Mouvement Populaire Wallon, MPW) in 1961 which attracted a number of individuals who would subsequently emerge as leading figures within Walloon politics in the increasingly polarised lingusitic politics of the 1970s and 1980s.
+The same year, he established a federalist political movement called the Walloon Popular Movement (Mouvement Populaire Wallon, MPW) in 1961 which attracted a number of individuals who would subsequently emerge as leading figures within Walloon politics in the increasingly polarised linguistic politics of the 1970s and 1980s.

+Death and posthumous influence

 Renard died on 20 July 1962, aged just 51.
 After his death, "Renardism" continued to serve as an intellectual influence in the Walloon Movement.
 He was named in a 1985 poll as the second most influential Walloon political figure after Jules Destrée.
 The André Renard Foundation (Fondation André Renard) was established in 1963.